 Dynamic Pricing & Competition Data

 Pricing algorithms’ accuracy depends on qualitative and structured data in order to predict the best-case scenarios and propose the right prices.
-These data must have consistency, be correctly matched, be structured, and fast updated.
-Especially for big amounts of data these parameters are game changers.
+These data must have consistency, be correctly matched, be structured, and be fast updated.
+Especially for big amounts of data, these parameters are game changers.

 One of the most important and basic data is the Competition Data which is the key factor for Pricing in the retail industry.

-Another important factor is the analysis of these data to understand the commercial strategy of the competition, their patterns, their trends, products trends, weakness and opportunities, historical data, and more.
+Another important factor is the analysis of these data to understand the commercial strategy of the competition, their patterns, their trends, product trends, weakness and opportunities, historical data, and more.

-If a company monitors an average of 50.000 SKUs in 100 competing stores, and also taking into consideration that not all competitors have all the products, and not all products change prices every day, and not all products are equally important, then it is faced daily with a minimum of 4.000-5.000 price changes that matter and should be aware of, analyze and probably react to.
-Clearly there is a difference from industry to industry, but every offer, every newsletter, every banner, every price alteration has a role to play and has its share in the final turnover and profitability of the company, so one must always be aware of what is happening in the market at the time it happens.
+If a company monitors an average of 50.000 SKUs in 100 competing stores and also takes into consideration that not all competitors have all the products, not all products change prices every day, and not all products are equally important, then it is faced daily with a minimum of 4.000-5.000 price changes that matter and should be aware of, analyze and probably react to.
+Clearly, there is a difference from industry to industry, but every offer, every newsletter, every banner, and every price alteration has a role to play and has its share in the final turnover and profitability of the company, so one must always be aware of what is happening in the market at the time it happens.

-- Retailer “B” did not see competitor’s offer for 2 days, so its sell out tends to zero.
+- Retailer “B” did not see the competitor’s offer for 2 days, so its sell-out tends to zero.
 Also, it misses the momentum and status as Retailer “A” continues to increase sell out and gain more market share.

-Another significant factor to the overall strategy of Retailers is the Assortment they have online.
+Another significant factor in the overall strategy of Retailers is the Assortment they have online.

-The result here is that customers will visit more the Retailers who have the biggest assortment in order to find almost everything they need without buying different things from different stores.
-Again, there are several factors that affect the assortment of each retailer, such as, relevant assortment to the market they operate, cross selling products, better deals with suppliers, exclusive products, etc.
+The result here is that customers will visit the Retailers who have the biggest assortment in order to find almost everything they need without buying different things from different stores.
+Again, there are several factors that affect the assortment of each retailer, such as, relevant assortment to the market they operate, cross-selling products, better deals with suppliers, exclusive products, etc.

-Remote working started at the beginning of the pandemic, and in addition to that, lockdown became the new reality in many areas.
-There was a significant demand on Laptops and Laptops’ peripherals, home entertainment, kitchen tools and small home appliances, DIY, gaming, gymnastic equipment, etc.
+Remote working started at the beginning of the pandemic, and in addition to that, lockdowns became the new reality in many areas.
+There was significant demand for Laptops and Laptops peripherals, home entertainment, kitchen tools and small home appliances, DIY, gaming, gymnastic equipment, etc.

 Retailers started to add more and more products online and began to monitor closely their competitors’ assortment.
-In TGN, working more than a decade with the biggest retailers in Europe, we received a significant increase on requests to monitor and analyze their competitors’ assortments.
+In TGN, working for more than a decade with the biggest retailers in Europe, we received a significant increase in requests to monitor and analyze their competitors’ assortments.

 The different layers of solutions in our market.

-“Price Intelligence realm is overwhelmed from different services.”
+“Price Intelligence realm is overwhelmed by different services.”